Zoom even at $100m ARR still felt like it was in a crowded market

 - Most Enterprise, Best Solution Provider.
 While harder to do in practice than in concept, this almost always works.
 Global 2000 and larger SME customers pick the vendor that solves their problems.
 Not just a tool that has a certain set of functionality.
 They will pay $250,000 to solve a Big Problem (including services, implementation, customer success) … where they won’t pay $2,500 for a seemingly similar widget that has similar features but doesn’t solve their business workflow and process problems.
 But it’s a big commitment to deliver true enterprise solutions.
 Is this you?

 It’s not easy, but one of these 5 vectors tends to work.
 The playbook often has to change later, as you pass a few million in ARR.
-After that, you sometimes to be good at more than just one of these 5. 🙂
+After that, you sometimes need to be good at more than just one of these 5. 🙂

 But if you are thinking of entering a crowded space, either as a SaaS startup or as a product extension, perhaps ask yourself which of these vectors will enable you to win.
 Because the existing competition is usually both better, and more good-enough-er, than most of us optimistic founders and builders think.